CALL FOR PAPERS 2025

 SUBMISSION OF ABSTRACTS

-The deadline for submission of abstracts for both options is 21 October 2023 (inclusive).
+The deadline for submission of abstracts is September 21 2025 (inclusive).

-The presentation of the paper at the Congress is not compulsory.
-In the event of not attending the event as a speaker, either in person or online, the paper will also appear in the corresponding book edition.
+The oral Communication at the Congress is not compulsory.
+In the event of not attending the event as a speaker, either in person or online, the chapter will also appear in the corresponding book edition.

 PARTICIPATION FEES

-The period for payment of the registration fee is from 23 to 29 October 2023 (inclusive).
+The period for payment of the registration fee is from September 22 to 28, 2025 (included).

 OPTION 1: